 Like many Bosnian desserts, kadaif has its origins in Turkish cuisine.
 However, variants of kadaif can be found all across the Mediterranean and the Middle East, each with its own twist on the dessert.

+Some family recipes may opt for a different nut, but you’re unlikely to find it in stores or bakeries.
 In Bosnia, kadaif is made with shredded kadayıf dough (pre-shredded filo pastry dough) coated with butter and filled with walnuts.
-Some family recipes may opt for a different nut, but you’re unlikely to find it in stores or bakeries.
-While walnuts are almost always used inside, sometimes kadaif is also topped with pistachios, but this is not common in Bosnia.
+While walnuts are almost always used inside, your kadaif is also topped with pistachios, which is not common in Bosnia.

 Orašnica is another popular Bosnian dessert involving walnuts.
-In fact, this novel little dessert only uses three ingredients: walnuts, sugar, and egg whites.
+In fact, this novel little dessert only uses three ingredients: a mixture of walnuts, sugar, and egg whites.

 However, two things that make the orašnica stand out from any other walnut cookie is its unique shape.
 First, it is always formed into a horseshoe or crescent shape.

 Second, the dessert is made so that the walnuts are extra crunchy.
 This is done by using chopped walnuts rather than finely ground ones.
 Additionally, the walnuts are added after the rest of the batter is whisked together.